abeeraleisa/Night-Sky/README.md

 # Night-Sky
-Generate art piece inspired from talktotransformer.com
+Generate art piece inspired from talktotransformer.com.
+Illustration of the human experience of observing the night sky seeking for guidance & connection from the stars that are floating